DustinGrau/DuluthTheatre/docs/audio-mic-checks.md

 1. **Cut first, boost second** - Remove problem frequencies before adding desired ones
 2. **Focus on the mix** - Make channels work together, not perfect in isolation
 3. **Less is more** - Subtle adjustments are better than drastic changes in live settings
-4. **Use your ears** - Numbers are guides, but the sound is what matters
+4. **Use your ears** - Numbers are ONLY provided as guides, but the sound is what matters
-5. **Start with flat EQs** - Always reset the board between shows
+5. **Start with flat EQs** - Always reset the EQ and Compressor for a channel when changing performers

 ---